-So when I became pregnant with our third baby it was assumed by me, and everyone that knows me, that we’d find out the gender of this baby.
-That was the plan, because of course I had to find out the sex of this baby so I could plan, plan, plan the months away leading up to the birth, right?
+So when I became pregnant with our third baby, it was assumed by me — and everyone that knows me — that we’d find out the gender.
+Of course I had to find out the sex of this baby, so I could plan, plan, plan the months away leading up to the birth, right?

-We made our ultrasound appointment and confirmed that baby boy or girl looked healthy, and we looked away when the tech advised us to so we wouldn’t ruin the surprise.
+We made our ultrasound appointment, confirmed that baby boy or girl looked healthy, and looked away when the tech advised us to so we wouldn’t ruin the surprise.
 We walked away with an ultrasound picture of the head and torso and I went on with my happy blissful pregnancy.

-When friends and family ask us why we didn’t find out, I don’t really tell them I’m using this as a lesson in letting go of control and relaxing a bit more.
-No reason they need to know how crazy I can be sometimes ;) Instead I give a standard reply of, “Since we have one of each and it’s our final pregnancy, we thought the surprise would be fun.”
-As silly as it sounds though, not finding out the sex has taught me a lot about releasing control and just letting go.
+When friends and family ask us why we didn’t find out, I don’t really tell them, “I’m using this as a lesson in letting go of control and relaxing a bit more.”
+No reason they need to know how crazy I can be sometimes. ;) Instead, I give a standard reply of, “Since we have one of each and it’s our final pregnancy, we thought the surprise would be fun.”
+As silly as it sounds though, not finding out the gender has taught me a lot about releasing control and just letting go.

-With 7 weeks to go before my due date, I have started to want to plan and finalize the nursery.
+With seven weeks to go before my due date, I have started to want to plan and finalize the nursery.
 Nesting symptoms at its finest.
 But it turns out that decorating in a gender neutral theme is quite fun and even liberating, not stressful like I once thought it would be.
-My reasons for not finding out the gender of baby number 3 may not be the most conventional of reasons, but it’s worked for us and I haven’t once regretted it, or thought it would be easier if we had found out.
-And we’re currently taking bets on whether it’s a boy or girl ;)
+My reasons for not finding out the gender of baby number 3 may not be the most conventional, but it’s worked for us.
+I haven’t once regretted it, or thought it would be easier if we had found out.